Oral Appliances for snoring & sleep apnoea

 As a result, in 2015, the American Academy of Sleep Medicine updated its Guidelines.
 It now recommends that oral appliances are better than no treatment, and that they should be offered as a front line treatment alternative to CPAP to patients diagnosed with mild to moderate obstructive sleep apnoea.

-You can also make an enquiry and we can send you “A Guide to Oral Appliance Therapy at the dental gallery.”
+Download a copy of “A Guide to Oral Appliance Therapy at the dental gallery” here.